 All temps are in fahrenheit, and numbers that aren't "on the mark" on the CHT gauge are approximate.

 The meter I used was a fairly expensive METEX with a type k thermocouple probe.
 The meter probe in boiling water reads about 210 at 1100 feet above sea level.....which is pretty much exact.
 The probe for the digital meter was ordered with the meter when I bought it.

-In other words, this gauge will not help you prevent a meltdown because it will force you to drive at such a low speed you'll never overheat the engine anyway.
-This may not seem like a problem but consider how you will keep up with highway traffic speeds?
-With variations in outside and engine temperature the VDO gauge is 100% unreliable.
+So, in my opinion, this gauge will not help you prevent a meltdown either because it will force you to drive at such a low speed you'll never overheat the engine anyway.
+With such variations in engine compartment and outside temperature, the VDO gauge is risky to rely upon.

-Recently I made an awesome discovery in Dakota Digital.
-I have no idea why I haven't seen their name mentioned during the past 5 years while I've been online but they are heaven sent:
+In 2005 I made an awesome discovery in Dakota Digital.
+I have no idea why I haven't seen their name mentioned during the past 5 years while I'd been online but they were heaven sent:

 Read my post on Samba about them.